ngemily/ngemily.github.io/_posts/2018-06-06-strange-music.md

 # A note on the motifs

-I call the first motif the "kamar taj" motif.
+I call the first motif the "Kamar Taj" motif.
 It starts high, then goes low with a successive three notes that increase.
 It has a very epic, heavy quality to it.
-Everybody comes to kamar taj broken, fallen from some higher point.
+Everybody comes to Kamar Taj broken, fallen from some higher point.
-Kamar taj is a place of healing, strengthening.
+Kamar Taj is a place of healing, strengthening.
 It follows then, that it starts high, falls low, and rebuilds.

 I call the second motif the "Strange" motif.
 To me, this motif is Strange's story of how he put himself back together.
 The theme starts low and generally builds up.
-Strange shows up at kamar taj at rock bottom, and builds himself up again.
+Strange shows up at Kamar Taj at rock bottom, and builds himself up again.

 These are very simple interpretations of the two motifs, but they resonate with